awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-You can also use this condition key to deny access to a CMK for a particular operation\.
-The following example key policy statement uses a `Deny` effect to forbid the principal from using the CMK if the encryption context in the request includes a `Stage=Restricted` encryption context pair\.
+You can also use this condition key to deny access to a KMS key for a particular operation\.
+The following example key policy statement uses a `Deny` effect to forbid the principal from using the KMS key if the encryption context in the request includes a `Stage=Restricted` encryption context pair\.
 This condition allows a request with other encryption context pairs, including encryption context pairs with the `Stage` key and other values, such as `Stage=Test`\.

 ```
 {